 Becoming overwhelmed is such a common thought process in my prayer life which always leads to prayers of “Oh God…oh God…oh God…” and nothing else because fear has crippled me and I move to Overwhelmed Land.
 So from Overwhelmed Land I started to pray simply, “God, you are big enough to do what you need to do.”
 It has almost become like a mantra so I don’t let my mind wander to Overwhelmed Land.

-At first this advice came across as over-spiritual.
+At first this advice came across as overly-spiritual.
 Another Christian cliché.
 Certainly, I know God is big enough.
 Duh.
 But then the wrestler me started to really process this truth.

 God is big enough to heal the shame in my son.